If you've never made Irish Soda Bread, you'll be amazed at how easy it is -no special tools, no eggs, no yeast and no

 - Add buttermilk to dry mixture and combine well;

-- Once the buttermilk is completely combined with the dry ingredients, pour the dough mixture onto a lightly floured surface
+- Once the buttermilk is completely combined with the dry ingredients, place the dough mixture onto a lightly floured surface

 - Begin to knead the dough until it begins to stick together; this is about 15 turns of the dough; the finished product will be bumpy and lumpy; do not knead the dough until it is smooth or you will create too much gluten and the bread will be mushy

 - Form a 6" disc or loaf with the dough (about the size of a salad plate); using a knife, score an"X" on the top of the dough

 - Place dough on parchment lined baking dish (don't oil the parchment paper) and bake at 400ºF uncovered, until the center temperature reaches 180ºF (40-50 minutes, depending upon your oven)